Toutouwai/PageActionIncludeFile/README.md

 ## Usage

 The module creates a folder at `/site/templates/PageActionIncludeFile/` on install.
 Place your PHP files inside this folder.
-Within the file, the `$item` variable refers to the page that is currently being processed.
+Within each file, the `$item` variable refers to the page that is currently being processed.
 There is no need to save the page within your code because Lister Pro does this automatically.

 Example action file: `append_foo_to_page_title.php`
 ```php